 If your laboratory network is strongly isolated, you can use removable media to bring tools and malware into the lab.
-Consider using write-once media, such as DVDs , to prevent malicious software from escaping the lab’s confines by writing itself to a writable removable disk.
-A more convenient option is a USB key that includes a physical write-protect switch.
+Consider using write-protectable USB keys to prevent malicious software from escaping the lab's confines by writing itself to a writable removable disk.

 Some malware-analysis scenarios benefit from the lab being connected to the internet.
 Avoid using the production network for such connectivity.
-If possible, provision a separate, and usually inexpensive, internet connection, perhaps by dedicating a DSL or Cable Modem line to this purpose.
-Avoid keeping the lab connected to the internet all the time to minimize the chance of malware in your lab attacking someone else’s system on the internet.
+If possible, provision a separate, and usually inexpensive, internet connection.
+Avoid keeping the lab connected to the internet all the time to minimize the chance of malware in your lab attacking someone else's system on the internet.

 Step 3: Install behavioral analysis tools

 Before you're ready to infect your laboratory system with the malware specimen, you need to install and activate the appropriate monitoring tools.
 Free utilities that will let you observe how Windows malware interacts with its environment include: